Sublime-Instincts/BetterTwig/README.md

 Please follow the issue template that has been setup while reporting any bug(s) (So as to stay as organised as possible).

 Use the [Twig playground](https://twigfiddle.com/) if you want to share a particular snippet of template while creating a specific issue.

-## Acknowledgements.

-The [syntax_test.yml](https://github.com/Sublime-Instincts/BetterTwig/.github/workflows/syntax_test.yml) is taken & used (with some modifications) from the official [Packages](https://github.com/sublimehq/Packages) repository.
-So full credit goes to them for it.

 ## License
 The MIT License (MIT)